 All this water will produce lush vegetation even in places that are now barren.
 Isaiah 35:1-2 says, “The desert and the parched land will be glad; the wilderness will rejoice and blossom.
 Like the crocus, it will burst into bloom; it will rejoice greatly and shout for joy.
 The glory of Lebanon will be given to it, the splendor of Carmel and Sharon; they will see the glory of the Lord, the splendor of our God.”

 Lebanon was known for its towering cedar trees.
 Solomon used these trees to build the first temple, the most magnificent structure in all of ancient civilization.
-Sharon was an especially fertile valley extending from the Mediterranean to the west of Jerusalem.
+Sharon was an especially fertile valley extending from the Mediterranean to Jerusalem.
 Carmel was a range of lush and verdant hills reaching from the plain of Esdraelon to the sea.
 These were the most beautiful parts of the Holy Land.
-The entire creation will bloom and grow like these beautiful places.
+In the future, the entire creation will bloom and grow like these beautiful places.
 Every place will be a scenic wonderland.

-There will be a perpetual harvest and scarcity will be replaced by a superabundance.
-Amos 9:13 says, ““Behold, the days are coming,” declares the Lord, when the plowman shall overtake the reaper and the treader of grapes him who sows the seed; the mountains shall drip sweet wine, and all the hills shall flow with it.”
+There will be a perpetual harvest and scarcity will be replaced by superabundance.
+Amos 9:13 says, “Behold, the days are coming…when the plowman shall overtake the reaper and the treader of grapes him who sows the seed; the mountains shall drip sweet wine, and all the hills shall flow with it.”
 Barren lands will become fertile and fertile lands will become superabundant.
-(Is 32:15) Swarms of fish will exist where there were none just as in the days when Jesus filled the disciples’ nets and fed the multitudes.
+(Is 32:15) Swarms of fish will exist where there were none, just as in the days when Jesus filled the disciples’ nets and fed the multitudes.
 (Ez 47:9-10)

 All disease and infirmities will be healed in the new kingdom.
 Isaiah 35:5-6 says, “Then will the eyes of the blind be opened and the ears of the deaf unstopped.
 Then will the lame leap like a deer, and the mute tongue shout for joy.”
 Ezekiel saw a “river of the water of life, as clear as crystal, flowing from the throne of God and of the Lamb down the middle of the great street of the city.
 On each side of the river stood the tree of life, bearing twelve crops of fruit, yielding its fruit every month.
 And the leaves of the tree are for the healing of the nations.”
 (Ez 47:6-12, Rev 22:1-2) This is a reference to the new Jerusalem that comes down out of heaven to become the seat of power in Christ’s kingdom.
 It will be a place where people from all over the world come for healing.

 After the flood, God created enmity between man and the animal kingdom by allowing man to kill animals for food and placing the fear of man in animals to heighten their survival instinct.
 He also allowed some animals to become predators and others to become prey.
-This was necessary, because the world of lush vegetation and superabundance that had existed before the flood had now become a world of scarce resources for which all living things would have to compete.
+This was necessary because the world of lush vegetation and superabundance that had existed before the flood had now become a world of scarce resources for which all living things must compete.

 But in the coming kingdom, those original conditions of superabundance will be restored and the predator/prey relationship that was never God’s original intent will be abolished.
 Meat eaters will once again become herbivores.
 Isaiah 11:6-9 says, “The wolf shall dwell with the lamb, and the leopard shall lie down with the young goat, and the calf and the lion and the fattened calf together; and a little child shall lead them.
 The cow and the bear shall graze; their young shall lie down together; and the lion shall eat straw like the ox.
 The nursing child shall play over the hole of the cobra, and the weaned child shall put his hand on the adder’s den.
 They shall not hurt or destroy in all my holy mountain...”